rancoud/Markdown/README.md

 ## TODO
 - [ ] test only one block rendering
-- [ ] list all github examples in order
+- [X] list all github examples in order
-- [ ] merge tests inside one big file?